UCF-GroupProj/poosd-monorepo/apps/backend/src/routes/README.md

 ## URI Parameters vs Query Usages
 When searching or updating certain data, there must be a way to correctly identify which resource is needed to be looked up or updated, and those two are the most common way to achieve it.
-- Paramter (`/path/:Param/more/:Data`) - In this case, `:Param` and `:Data` is the paramter.
+- Parameter (`/path/:Param/more/:Data`) - In this case, `:Param` and `:Data` is the paramter.
 This is commonly used to supply a unique identifier to the server to perform operation (such as index key or `_id`, in mongo).
   - For example, when performing a `GET /user/0000-000000-0000000-000000000`, the server will pull up user information based on the given user id: `0000-000000-0000000-000000000`.
 When performing a `PATCH` request, the changes will be modify on that user.
 Same applies with `DELETE` method
 - Query (`/path?Key=Value&Key2=Value2`)  - In this case, `Key` and `Key2` is the query.
 This usually serves as a filter for user data lookup.
   - For example, when performing a `GET /user?minCredits=10`, the server will return all the users that have at least `10` credits on their account.